 - Ask your co-workers if they have noticed anything suspicious

 If following these steps only solidifies your belief that you are being retaliated against, then it’s time to build your case.
 If your employer doesn’t make the appropriate changes after confronting them about their situation, it’s time to build a case and seek legal help.

 Building A Case

 When building a legal case involving workplace retaliation, the key is being able to provide evidence surrounding a connection between something you lawfully did and your employer’s adverse reaction to it.
 The best way to do this is to document everything that happens to you throughout the workday to demonstrate how your employer’s behavior has changed as a direct correlation to something you did that legally cannot result in repercussions.
 Once you have clear evidence that you are being singled out and mistreated, all that’s left is to show your case to the right professionals.

 Hiring The Right Lawyer

 Once you have decided that you have a case, it’s time to choose the right attorney to help you.
-The skilled Phoenix employment lawyers at Yen Pilch Robaina & Kresin are masters at retaliation cases and will ensure that you receive all of the damages that you deserve.
+The employment lawyers at Yen Pilch Robaina & Kresin recommend finding someone experienced in federal court, mediations, and arbitration, to ensure you receive the compensation you deserve.
 There’s no reason that you should have to wrongfully suffer at your job for standing up for yourself or speaking your mind.
 Seek proper representation and get what you’re owed.